 Dementia Care Specialist

-The ADRC is proud to offer Dementia Care Specialist services.
+The ADRC of Northwest Wisconsin is proud to offer Dementia Care Specialist services.
 The Dementia Care Specialist specializes in the special needs and concerns of people living with dementia, their caregivers and family, and the professionals working with people who have dementia.
 Anyone who has concerns/questions about dementia or Alzheimer’s can also utilize the DCS.
 A lending library of books and DVDs related to caregiving is also available.
 Click here to download a brochure about this service.

 Getting a Diagnosis, Memory Clinics and Memory Screens

 See the Resources for Individuals with Dementia page.

 Alzheimer’s Association Helpline: 800-272-3900

 The Alzheimer’s Association staffs a nationwide 24/7 helpline for individuals with dementia, family members, caregivers, and professionals to call whenever they need.

 We work with the Wisconsin Institute for Healthy Aging to provide a 6 week evidence based workshop specifically for the family caregiver called, Powerful Tools for Caregivers.
 Click here to be directed to our Healthy Aging programs page.
 Here you will find dates, times and locations of all upcoming workshops.
 At the bottom of the page, complete the form to let us know that you are interested in taking Powerful Tools for Caregivers and we will contact you when there is one in your area.